brfid/brfid.github.io/index.md

 **Hegemony in America**: *Intellectuals and Equilibrium in the Thought of Alexis de Tocqueville and Antonio Gramsci*.
 Political Science honors thesis, University of Victoria, 2002.

-Additionally, I've contributed to DARPA-sponsored research, and my work has been supported by philanthropists such as Mark Cuban and Eric Schmidt.
+I've also contributed to DARPA-sponsored research and work supported by funders including Mark Cuban and Eric Schmidt.